A traditionally Scottish social gathering involving folk music and dancing

-A famous Scottish monster.
-The second largest and second deepest Scottish loch, Loch Ness, contains more fresh water than all the lakes in England and Wales combined – but this vast stretch of water is best known for other reasons.
+The Scottish loch, Loch Ness, contains more fresh water than all the lakes in England and Wales combined.
+However, this vast stretch of water is best known for other reasons.
 Said to lurk beneath its dark surface is the world famous Loch Ness Monster, fondly known as Nessie.

 For an opportunity to make history by spotting the creature, take a boat out onto the loch.
 Departing from Dochgarroch Lock to the south of Inverness, Jacobite operates four boats, including their flagship Jacobite Queen, a regal vessel built in 1949.

 More about Nessie.
-Many combine a Loch Ness cruise with a visit to Urquhart Castle the impressive ruins of a 13th century fortress on the loch’s shores.
-For those who’d rather discover more about Nessie, the nearby village of Drumnadrochit has two Nessie-related visitor attractions.
-Opened by explorer Sir Ranulph Fiennes, the Loch Ness Centre & Exhibition probes the many myths and legends associated with the Loch Ness Monster.
+Many combine a cruise with a visit to Urquhart Castle the impressive ruins of a fortress on the loch’s shores.
+For those who’d rather discover more about Nessie, the village of Drumnadrochit has two Nessie-related attractions.
+The Loch Ness Centre & Exhibition probes the many myths and legends associated with the Loch Ness Monster.
 This award-winning attraction includes multi-media displays, historic research equipment, authentic underwater films, and details of hoaxes as well as the reliable eyewitness accounts of over 1,000 sightings.
 There’s also the family-oriented Nessieland

-Enjoy Highland.
 Drumnadrochit is also home to the Loch Ness Inn, a hospitable Victorian inn with guestrooms.
-Focusing of food with local provenance, menu highlights include fish landed at Mallaig on Scotland’s west coast, prawns delivered fresh from Applecross Bay, and beef and lamb from the Black Isle.
+Focusing of food with local provenance, menu include fish, prawns and beef and lamb from the Black Isle.
 There are also real ales from the local Loch Ness Brewery as well as a fine selection of Scottish whiskies and gins.
-Overlooking the village green, Fiddler’s is another recommended Highland restaurant with rooms.

 Whisky distillery tour.
-No trip to Scotland is complete without a visit to a working whisky distillery to learn how each unique malt whisky is crafted.
+No trip without a visit to a working whisky distillery to learn how each unique malt whisky is crafted.
 To the west of Inverness and Loch Ness is Glen Ord Distillery One of the oldest in Scotland, it was founded in 1838.

 New castle attraction.
 Standing high above Inverness and the River Ness is Inverness Castle.
 The striking red brick castle dates from 1836, although a castle has occupied this high strategic site since the 11th century.
-A new viewing platform is opening in 2017, transforming the North Tower, a former prison block, into a place where visitors can discover the castle’s history and enjoy far-reaching views.
+The North Tower, a former prison block, is transformed into a place where visitors can discover far-reaching views.

 Don’t forget some haggis.
 A traditionally Scottish social gathering involving folk music and dancing.
 Award-winning pub and live music venue Hootananny’s lays claim to the longest running ceilidh in Scotland.
 Located in the heart of Inverness, it also welcomes Scottish and international bands playing rock, soul, blues and funk.
 Its popular restaurant serves classic Scottish fare, with hearty plates such as Aberdeen Angus sirloin steak, North Sea haddock and chips, and haggis, neeps and tatties.
 Also worth visiting is Gellions, a traditional Scottish pub with a popular Saturday ceilidh.

 Britain’s last battlefield.
 To the east of Inverness is Culloden Moor, location of the last hand-to-hand battle ever fought on British soil.
 Son of the deposed King James II, Bonnie Prince Charlie is known as ‘the young pretender’ to the British throne.
-Being a Roman Catholic, he was disqualified from inheriting the throne under the 1701 Act of Settlement.
-In 1745 his supporters attempted and failed to overthrow protestant King George II, cumulating with the bloody Battle of Culloden.
+Being a Roman Catholic, he was disqualified from inheriting the throne.

 Highland lunch.
 Back in Inverness, enjoy a gourmet lunch at Rocpool Restaurant.
 Located within a swish boutique hotel, its menu focuses on fine local flavours such as hand-dived west coast king scallops, fresh Isle of Skye crab, butternut squash risotto with melting Highland brie, and Speyside venison roasted with parma ham and haggis.